conestack/cone.app/docs/source/widgets.rst

 ``content`` to render the default *Content Area* of a node.
 The plugin code is responsible to provide a content tile for model nodes.

-When providing tiles for displaying node content, it's normally desired to render the login form if access is forbidden.
-Therefor class ``cone.app.browser.layout.ProtectedContentTile`` is available.

-If a ``content`` tile requires a template only, use ``ProtectedContentTile`` as ``class_``.

 .. code-block:: python

-    from cone.app.browser.layout import ProtectedContentTile
     from cone.example.model import ExamplePlugin
+    from cone.tile import Tile
-    from cone.tile import registerTile
+    from cone.tile import tile

-    registerTile(
-        name='content',
-        path='cone.example:browser/templates/example.pt',
+    @tile(name='content',
+          path='templates/content.pt',
           interface=ExamplePlugin,
-        class_=ProtectedContentTile,
-        permission='login')

-If a ``content`` tile requires a related python class to perform some view or controller logic, use ``ProtectedContentTile`` as base.
+          permission='view')
+    class ExamplePluginContentTile(Tile):
+        pass

+When providing tiles for displaying node content, it's often desired to render the login form if the user is not authenticated, or display a message whether the user has insufficient privileges if access is forbidden.
+Therefor class ``cone.app.browser.layout.ProtectedContentTile`` is available.

+Protected content tiles need to be registered for permission 'login'.
+The permission required to access the tile itself can be defined via ``content_permission`` and defaults to 'view'.
+If content permission not granted on node, a tile named ``insufficient_privileges`` is rendered.

 .. code-block:: python